jorgedelpozolerida/KDS_Statistics_GroupProject/README.md

 # KDS_Statistics_GroupProject

-Repository containing source code, datasets and results of final project for Advanced Applied Statistics and Multivariate Calculus.
+Repository containing source code, datasets and results of final project for Advanced Applied Statistics and Multivariate Calculus, course of Data Science master at ITU.

 ### Prequisites